websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 Use the selector menus at the top left of the panel to select the visitor type (All, Anonymous, or Known) and time period (Day, Week, or Month).

-For example, if you select All Visitors and Day, the percentage of visitors from a given acquisition date that return to your Site are listed in the chart for each following day.
+For example, if you select All Visitors and Day, the percentage of visitors from a given acquisition date that return to your Site appear in the chart for each following day.